Personalisation

 You can send personalised messages by adding personalisation fields to a single template.

-Hello ((fullName)), your NHS Number is ((nhsNumber))
+Hello ((fullName)), your NHS Number is ((nhsNumber)).
+Your appointment is on ((appointmentDate)) at ((gpSurgery)).

-Personal Demographics Service (PDS) personalisation fields
+You can use Personal Demographics Service (PDS) personalisation fields and custom personalisation fields in the same template.

 - fullName